pinoyyid/ngGAPI/README.md

 testing when acquiring an access token generally requires a logged in browser session. ngGAPI deals with this by allowing you to set a refresh token and client secret directly into the configuration, which allows your app to acquire access tokens without being logged in.
-See [This StackOverflow answer](http://stackoverflow.com/questions/19766912/how-do-i-authorise-a-background-web-app-without-user-intervention-canonical/19766913#19766913) for the steps required to get a refresh token.
+See [This StackOverflow answer](http://stackoverflow.com/questions/19766912/how-do-i-authorise-a-background-web-app-without-user-intervention-canonical/19766913#19766913) for the steps required to get such a refresh token.

 	// set your own credentials for unattended e2e testing.
 NB, for security, the credentials should be stored in a separate .js file which is in .gitignore
 		OauthServiceProvider.setTestingRefreshToken(MY_REFRESHTOKEN).